Celebrate your special occasion with these recommended holidays

 Exploring the highlights of exotic Thailand

 One of the most popular destinations in Southeast Asia, Thailand offers everything from exciting cities with world-class entertainment like Bangkok, a rich culture, mouthwatering cuisine and ancient temples, to exotic river cruises and stunning white beaches edged by warm turquoise waters.
-If you want to truly experience the diverse offerings this “Land of Smiles,” with some of the world’s friendliest people, you can do it all with no internal flights necessary.
-Start by taking the Bangkok & River Kwai tour, extending the adventure with an overnight at the unique Float House.
+If you want to truly experience the diverse offerings this “Land of Smiles,” with some of the world’s friendliest people, you can do it all with no internal flights necessary with the Bangkok, River Kwai & Hua Hin tour that includes an overnight at the unique Float House.
 Made up of individual floating villas linked by boardwalks, you’ll enjoy air-conditioned privacy and a private deck as well as dining at the floating restaurant which serves tasty Thai cuisine overlooking the River Kwai.

 Once you’ve explored Thailand’s capital, including a tuk tuk street food tour, riverboat cruises and overnights in both jungle river camps and luxury boutique hotels, along with that unforgettable night in the Float House, you can look forward to a week at the beach.
 It offers the ideal mix of relaxation, active pursuits and wildlife encounters.
 Stay at the Aleenta Hua Hin – Pranburi Resort and Spa, set along an unspoiled, golden stretch of sand, where every residence and villa has its own glorious sunset view.
 Most include a private pool, garden and rooftop sunbathing area.
 Guests can also take advantage of the indulgent treatments at the onsite spa as well as top-notch dining at its restaurants which feature a mix of Thai and western dishes.

 Watch New England come alive in the summer months